MohammadMaftoun/Hugging-Face-Projects/README.md

 # Acknowledgments

-A big thank you to the Hugging Face team for creating such an amazing suite of tools and to all the contributors who help make this repository a valuable resource for the NLP community.
+A big thank you to the Hugging Face team for constructing such an amazing suite of tools and to all the contributors who help make this repository a valuable resource for the NLP community.